JibKh/YAPL-Project-using-python-PLY/README.md

 # YAPL-Project-using-python-PLY
 I made the basics of my own coding language using python's library PLY as part of my Automata course project.
+It implements python's PLY library from where we use ply.lex for tokenizing and ply.yacc for parsing.

 ==== FUNCTIONS ====
 Declare variables: int, string, bool, char, double.
 Example: int a = 40;